gottacatchenall/ms_sampling_effort/manuscript.md

 positively correlated, _i.e._ $P(AB) > P(A)P(B)$.
 In this case, the probability
 of observing a false negative in our naive model from before is $p_{fn} = 1 - P(AB)$ which due to the above inequality implies $p_{fn} \geq 1 - P(A)P(B)$
-which indicates increasingly greater probability of a false negative if $P(AB)
+which indicates increasingly greater probability of a false negative as $P(AB)
 \gg P(A)P(B)$.
-This should be noted with caveat that in this model we do not consider variation in abundance in space and time.
-If positive or negative association structure variation in the distribution of $P(AB)$ across space, then the spatial and temporal structure of data collection will further impact our data as in this case the probability of false negative would not be constant for each pair of species across sites.
+This should be noted with the caveat that this does not consider variation in species abundance in space and time.
+If positive or negative associations between species structure variation in the distribution of $P(AB)$ across space/time, then the spatial and temporal biases induced by data collection would further impact the realized false negative rate, as in this case the probability of false negative would not be constant for each pair of species across sites.

-We now transition toward assessing the effects of false negatives in our data on the properties derived from these measurements, and for use as data for predicting interactions in the future.

 # The impact of false-negatives on network analysis and prediction

-In this section we quantify the effects of false-negatives in interaction data on the properties of interaction networks, and to determine how false negatives in data impact the quality of our predictive models of network structure [@Strydom2021RoaPre].
+We now transition toward assessing the effects of false negatives in data on the properties of ecological networks which we derive from interaction data, and their effect on models for predicting interactions in the future.

 ## Effects of false-negatives on network properties